ingadhoc/product/price_security/README.rst

 * on sales order lines: change unit price and set limits on discount (limits configured on user)
 * on partners: change payment term or pricelist
 * on invoices: change unit price
+* on invoice lines: change unit price and set limits on discount (limits configured on user)
 * on product: change price

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas